Copper is the new gold

 Copper’s rise is part of the general rally in commodity prices that started to recover in the fourth quarter of last year, surprisingly quickly.

-It appears that not only did equity investors anticipate a return to normal in 2021 that led to one of biggest rotations in the market history, but so did industrial producers that started putting in orders for metals while prices were cheap.
+It appears that not only did equity investors anticipate a return to normal in 2021 that led to one of biggest rotations in market history, but so did industrial producers, who started putting in orders for metals while prices were cheap.

 Many of the countries in Emerging Europe came out of 2020 in surprisingly good shape.
 Poland had the mildest recession in the world and both Russia and Ukraine experienced much smaller contractions than predicted thanks to their commodity export businesses.